Speedball (American ball game): Gameplay

 The game starts by having a jump ball or coin toss in the center of the court/field, the players are allowed to move anywhere on the court/field of game play.
-The field players are permitted to touch the ball with any part of their body at any time EXCEPT their arms/hands (see next rule for details).
-Players may use their arms/hands as long as the last thing the ball touches is not the ground; one may not pick up the ball from the ground or if the ball bounced from the ground without touching another body part (feet, thigh.)
+Players may only touch the ball with their hands/arms after the ball touches something that is not the ground.
+One may not pick up the ball from the ground or if the ball bounced from the ground without touching another body part first (feet, thigh.)
 A player may use their feet to get the ball in the air to carry it around.

 If a player does touch the ball with their arms illegally, then it is considered a handball penalty and will result in the ball being turned over to the other team's goalie.
-If the player has the ball in his/her hands, they must make every effort to stop moving as fast as possible (if one keeps moving it is considered a travel and the ball will be turned over to the other team's goalie).
+If the player has the ball in their hands, they must make every effort to stop moving as fast as possible (if one keeps moving it is considered a travel and the ball will be turned over to the other team's goalie).
 Once a player has a ball in their possession, they can pass it off, attempt to score, or drop the ball in order to utilize other parts of the body to move the ball.
 Goalies must stay on their side of the court and can't cross the half line (can't cross half court line).
 Goalies can touch the ball with any part of their body, meaning that they can pick up the ball off the ground without it being considered an "illegal" move.
 It is still illegal for goalies to travel with the ball in their hands; however, they can dribble the ball.
 A player may use their feet to get the ball in the air to carry it.

 Penalties and fouls

 A penalty is when a foul is committed inside the goal box and the other team gets to take a penalty kick.
 A foul, committed anywhere except in the box, results in a free kick for the player fouled.
 If the ball goes outside and is no longer in bounds the last player to touch it must give the ball to the other team.
 The team receiving the ball can throw it in like a throw-in for basketball.
 Unlike soccer, there are no yellow cards in Speedball.
-A player, who commits an unnecessary foul receives a red card.
+Any player who commits an unnecessary foul receives a red card.
 Unlike soccer, a single red card does not mean the player is kicked from the game.
 The player receiving the card must sit in a penalty box and must stay out for at least five minutes.
 Three red cards for a single player means a player is kicked from the match.